skip to content

 Search by Algolia

-A legal practitioner willing to undertake legal aid assignments (whether criminal, family or civil) must be a member of the Legal Services’ General Panel of practitioners.
+A lawyer wishing to undertake legal aid assignments (whether criminal, family or civil) must be a member of the Legal Services’ General Panel of practitioners.

-In cases involving complex or specialised matters, practitioners may be required to be members of the relevant Specialist Panel.
-Although applications to the General Panel and Specialist Panels can be submitted at the same time, practitioners must first be accepted onto the General Panel before joining a specialist panel.
+In cases involving complex or specialised matters, lawyers may be required to be members of the relevant Specialist Panel.

 Minimum requirements for consideration for inclusion on the General Panel